embedl/embedl-models/README.md

 ## License

-Please check out the license file for details.
+Please check out the license file for details or contact legal@embedl.com

 ## Contact